Sold Out Amtrak Train: What That Means

 The Half Disappointment

-Sometimes, only part of the train gets sold out.
-In this case, you can make that trip on your desired date, but maybe not at a price or in the accommodations you want.
+Sometimes, only one accommodation sells out.
+In this case, you may still be able to travel on your desired date, but perhaps not at the price or in the accommodations you originally wanted.

 The Full Disappointment